rmbolger/Posh-ACME/Tutorial.md

 This `$r53Params` variable is what we'll ultimately pass to the `-PluginArgs` parameter on functions that use it.

 Another thing to notice from the plugin's help output is that the description tells us we need to have the `AwsPowershell` module installed.
 So make sure you have that installed or install it with `Install-Module AwsPowershell` before moving on.
 Hopefully, most plugins won't need external dependencies like this.
 But it's good to double check.

+Most plugins also have a Usage Guide that can provide more detailed help using or setting up the plugin.
+They're all linked from the [List of Supported DNS Providers](https://github.com/rmbolger/Posh-ACME/wiki/List-of-Supported-DNS-Providers) wiki page, but you can also read them locally from the DnsPlugins folder in the module.
+They're Markdown formatted and called `<plugin>-Readme.md`.

 Now we know what plugin we're using and we have our plugin arguments in a hashtable.
 If this is the first time using a particular plugin, it's usually wise to test it before actually trying to use it for a new certificate.
 So let's do that.
 The command has no output unless we add the `-Verbose` switch to show what's going on under the hood.